Mission:

 WADEM is a member-based professional association.
 Each individual member pays annual membership dues.
 The amount of the annual dues is based on the member’s annual income.
 The members elect the Board of Directors and President prior to the biennial Congress on Disaster and Emergency Medicine through an online election.

 Board members serve for two-year terms, with a maximum of three consecutive terms.
-The Board of Directors, in turn, elects its Officers (Chief Financial Officer (CFO) and Secretary) appoints the Editor-in-Chief of Prehospital and Disaster Medicine.
-The Journal Editor is not subject to term limits, nor is the Editor-in-Chief required to be a Director.
+The Board of Directors, in turn, elects its Officers (Chief Financial Officer and Secretary) and appoints the Editor-in-Chief of Prehospital and Disaster Medicine.
+The Editor-in-Chief is not subject to term limits, nor can the Editor-in-Chief be a Director.

 All Officers/Directors must be members of WADEM in good standing.
-A more detailed description of WADEM's organizational structure and goals are described in the association bylaws and current strategic plan below.
+A more detailed description of WADEM's organizational structure is described in the association bylaws below.